 What causes Cataracts?

-The lens of the eye is located immediately behind the iris and is responsible for 33% of the eye’s focusing power.
+The lens of the eye is located immediately behind the iris and is responsible for 33% of the focussing power of the eye.
 The cornea is a clear structure at the front of the eye and provides the remaining 67%.

 The function of the lens is to provide fine focus, especially up close.
 The lens changes shape to alter the power of the eye (accommodate) and adjusts focus for near and intermediate objects.
-At birth it is like jelly but unfortunately with age it gradually hardens and loses its ability to change shape.
+At birth it is like jelly but with age layers are added on to the lens making it gradually harden.
+Lens hardening results in loss of ability to change shape and in turn provide focus at near.
 Evidence of this hardening normally starts to affect us in our mid-forties when many require reading glasses for close work.
 This is called Presbyopia.

 With further increase in age, the lens continues to harden and starts to become more compact and cloudy, reducing initially quality of vision and later obstructing vision and interfering with day to day activities.
-A cloudy opaque lens is called a cataract and unfortunately is inevitable should we live long enough.
+A cloudy opaque lens is called a cataract and unfortunately is inevitable and will affect us all should we live long enough.

 The typical symptom of cataract formation is a slow, progressive and painless decrease in vision of variable degrees.
 The loss of transparency of the lens may be so mild that vision is hardly affected, or so severe that no shapes or movements are seen, only light and dark.